The Future of Blank Text: Will Developers Ever Stop It?

 Will invisible text ever truly die?
 Absolutely not.

 As long as humans continue to speak different languages, computers will require invisible formatting blocks to render those languages correctly on a screen.
-And as long as those formatting blocks exist, clever internet users will find ways to exploit them for aesthetic profiles, ghost messages, and nameless gaming lobbies.
+And as long as those formatting blocks exist, people will use them for aesthetic profiles, blank-looking message tests, and minimal gaming display names.

 Pro Tip: To survive the constant updates and patches from app developers, you must stay adaptable.
 Never rely on one single hex code.
 Bookmark a comprehensive blank text copy paste toolkit so you always have access to the latest, unpatched Unicode blocks the moment your old one fails.